sagolovleva/example/README.md

+# Just notes

-Let's continue to... make examples at/with GitHub...
+1. Let's continue to... make examples at/with GitHub...
 Shall I?

-Okay.
+2. Okay.
 I started over.
 Again.
+3. Interesting though, how long I will repeat it to myself?

+## Secondary notes

+1. ...